ManoharJunga/Road-map-to-become-MERN-Stack-developer/MongoDB/README.md

 | `m` | Multi-line match |
 | `s` | Dot character matches all characters, including newlines |
 | `x` | Ignore whitespace characters |

+# What is MongoDB Projection?

+MongoDB Projection is a unique feature that allows you to select only the necessary data rather than the entire set of data from the document.